Write the Room is a fun activity that gets students out of their seats and walking around to answer questions that are posted around the room.

 Students walk around the classroom with an answer sheet on a clipboard or something hard to write on.
 Oftentimes, they take their notebooks with their guided notes inside to use if they need to look up a question that they don’t know.

-Each question is numbered and students don’t need to go in any particular order.
+Each question is numbered, and students don’t need to go in any particular order.

-Students naturally will talk to each other about the different topics while looking through their notes.
+Students will naturally talk to each other about the different topics while looking through their notes.
 I love hearing them use the vocabulary in their conversations.
 It’s especially helpful for EL students.

-Students really like this activity because they love to be out of their seats walking around.
+Students really like this activity because they love to be out of their seats, walking around.
 Set a timer to gamify this activity, and reward students who have completed all of their questions during the time limit.

 Materials You Will Need

-• Questions about the subject you are reviewing.
-You can write the question on 8.5 x 11 paper or use half of an 8.5 x 11 sheet depending on how big you want your question.
+- Questions about the subject you are reviewing.
+You can write the question on 8.5 x 11 paper or use half of an 8.5 x 11 sheet, depending on how big you want your question.
 Remember to number your questions.

-• Tape or a thumbtack
+- Tape or a thumbtack

 Setting Up Your Classroom

 Take some time to strategically position your questions.
 Spread them out so students are not all bunched up together looking at a question.
-I usually set my classroom up when students do a quiet independent activity earlier in the day.
+I usually set my classroom up when students do a quiet, independent activity earlier in the day.

 Rules for “Write the Room”